Paibull/GrowtopiaProxy/README.md

 ## Extra
 - [x] Fast system : Removes delay in GamePackets.
 - [x] Roulette Verifier : Shows if the roulette shows the real log.
+- [x] Custom Design : Changes all of the dialog colors of the game.

 ---